5 Practical Steps to Overcome Depression

-However when we read back our words and see the crazy “reasoning” behind these condemning thoughts, we realise how very flawed is this way of thinking!
+However, when we read back our words and see the crazy “reasoning” behind these condemning thoughts, we realise how very flawed is this way of thinking!
 Then we can begin to live in a different way, releasing these trapped emotions.
 This is also a very valuable means of practising honesty with ourselves.
 We can’t ever gain a clear perspective of our lives if we’re in a state of denial, avoidance and self-delusion.
-It is only through increasing honest that we come to trust ourselves.
+It is only through increasing honesty that we come to trust ourselves.

 Finding ways to allow and release emotions

 While our unwanted emotions of anger, sadness, fear or jealousy are certainly destructive in our lives and painful to experience – it’s the way we respond to these emotions that does real damage.
 Take the example of a little kid who’s punched by another kid in the playground; they fall and hurt themselves.
-Their simple reaction is to bawl crying for a while, (maybe punch the other kid back), hopefully they’ll get a cuddle from mum or dad if they’re nearby and then, the hurt and grievance forgotten, they go back to playing.
-However what would happen if that child suppressed their tears, held their breath, tensed their body, felt intense anger towards the other kid but then stifled all that down inside.
+Their simple reaction is to bawl crying for a while, (maybe punch the other kid back), hopefully, they’ll get a cuddle from mum or dad if they’re nearby and then, the hurt and grievance forgotten, they go back to playing.
+However what would happen if that child suppressed their tears, held their breath, tensed their body, felt intense anger towards the other kid but then stifled all that down inside?
 Because so much of their energy is not released, even more energy is needed to stifle and choke back all these negative emotions.
 The next time such a scenario happens, they’ve got to suppress even more of their pain, anger and fear.

 This sort of scenario is how most adults feel they must cope with the stresses and challenges of their everyday life.

-Obviously as an adult, it’s not possible to “punch the other kid” and run howling to mom or dad!!
+Obviously, as an adult, it’s not possible to “punch the other kid” and run howling to mom or dad!!
 So it’s therefore really important to find ways of releasing these painful emotions in a neutral way.

-Journaling is a very helpful way of releasing this pent up energy, but it’s also important to do something physical that allows the body to naturally release adrenalin: punching a pillow, throwing rocks in the sea, going for a fast walk/run, even having a scream in the privacy of your car!
+Journaling is a very helpful way of releasing this pent up energy, but it’s also important to do something physical that allows the body to naturally release adrenalin: punching a pillow, throwing rocks in the sea, going for a fast walk/run, or even having a scream in the privacy of your car!
 Letting off steam in these neutral ways doesn’t engage another’s aggression or anger and you avoid generating a whole avalanche of ill will.
 In this way, you can release this pent up energy and restore the body to balance and peace.

-Baby Steps – Practising Patience with yourself
+Baby Steps to Overcome Depression – Practising Patience with yourself

-Any commitment to self-growth makes us feel good; however these changes can’t be accomplished within a week.
+Any commitment to self-growth makes us feel good; however, these changes can’t be accomplished within a week.
 They need slow, steady application – doing a little bit more every week, starting with taking baby steps rather than expecting a flat out sprint!

 The numerous symptoms of depression range from relatively mild; where life has become dreary and joyless; to very severe where it’s an effort just to face the next day.
 In the first case, the person may not even know they’re depressed, while in the second they may even consider suicide as a way out of their suffering.
 Whatever the level of depression it affects all areas of life; mood, energy levels, sleep, appetite, libido and of course, relationships.